labhi-26/Cognifyz-Technologies-Data-Analysis-Project/README.md

 These findings shed light on the culinary preferences and trends within the dataset, showcasing the most common combinations of cuisines offered by restaurants.

+### Determine if certain cuisine combinationstend to have higher ratings
+#### The provided data showcases the average ratings for various cuisine combinations found in the dataset.
+Here's how to interpret it:

+- **Cuisines**: This column lists the combination of cuisines.
+- **Count**: This represents the frequency or count of the respective cuisine combination within the dataset.
+- **Rating**: This column displays the average rating associated with each cuisine combination.

+Observations:
+- Cuisine combinations such as ('Desserts', 'Ice Cream') and ('Chinese', 'Continental', 'North Indian') tend to have higher average ratings, with ratings of 2.90 and 3.03 respectively.
+- On the other hand, cuisine combinations like ('Mughlai',) and ('North Indian',) have comparatively lower average ratings, with ratings of 1.56 and 1.67 respectively.

+These findings suggest that certain cuisine combinations may indeed correlate with higher or lower average ratings, indicating potential preferences or perceptions among diners towards these combinations.